powersync-ja/powersync-js/packages/kysely-driver/README.md

 [PowerSync](https://powersync.com) is a service and set of SDKs that keeps Postgres databases in sync with on-device SQLite databases.

-This package (`packages/kysely-driver`) is the PowerSync maintained driver for using the [Kysley](https://kysely.dev/) query builder with PowerSync.
+This package (`packages/kysely-driver`) is the PowerSync maintained driver for using the [Kysely](https://kysely.dev/) query builder with PowerSync.

 ## Getting started

-Setup the PowerSync Database and wrap it with Kysley.
+Setup the PowerSync Database and wrap it with Kysely.

 ```js
 import { wrapPowerSyncWithKysely } from '@powersync/kysely-driver';